Opinion | Two years into covid-19, has Congress learned nothing?

 The White House’s request was negotiated down to $15.6 billion in Congress, but even that compromise amount was stripped from the omnibus spending package last week after objections from both Republicans and Democrats.
-A standalone bill for supplemental funding has been introduced in the House, but it currently lacks the support to pass both chambers.
+A standalone bill for supplemental funding has been introduced in the House, but it currently lacks the support to pass the Senate.

 This is a devastating turn of events with immediate consequences.
 The most directly impacted are the 7 million Americans who are moderately or severely immunocompromised and millions more who are elderly with underlying medical conditions.
 The pathway out of the pandemic for these individuals is prompt diagnosis and early treatment, so that contracting the coronavirus no longer needs to be a potential death sentence.